Eteneza/Eteneza/README.md

-# Welcome to [Your Name]'s Scientific Computing Hub
+# Welcome to Eteneza's Scientific Computing Hub

 ## About Me